Quantum noncommutative ABJM field theory: four- and six-point functions: Conclusions

-In Section 8 we discussed limiting properties of the scalar 6-point functions too.
-Namely we have proven that the limit $\theta^{\mu\nu}\to 0$ of the 1-loop 1PI scalar 6-point functions exists, and that it is equal to 1-loop 1PI scalar 6-point functions of the ordinary U(1) ABJM theory. \\
+In section 8 we discussed limiting properties of the scalar 6-point functions too.
+Namely we have proven that the limit $\theta^{\mu\nu}\to 0$ of the 1-loop 1PI scalar 6-point functions exists, and that it is equal to the 1-loop 1PI scalar 6-point functions of the ordinary U(1) ABJM theory.

-Summing altogether up by taking into account results from previous \cite{Martin:2017nhg} and this paper, by applying the Lebesgue’s dominated convergence theorem to the Fourier transformed NCABJM theory and by direct computations of relevant loop integrals contributing, we have shown that in the limit $\theta^{\mu\nu}\to0$ of the NCABJM theory all IR divergencies disappear, and that noncommutative ABJM theory, up to the 1-loop scalar 6-point functions order, flows smoothly to the ordinary commutative ABJM theory.
+Summing altogether up by taking into account results from previous \cite{Martin:2017nhg} and this paper, by applying the Lebesgue’s dominated convergence theorem to the Fourier transformed NCABJM theory \cite{Velo,Rudin}, and by direct computations of the UV divergent by power-counting 1-loop integrals, we have shown that in the limit $\theta^{\mu\nu}\to0$ all IR divergencies of the NCABJM theory disappear, and conclude that noncommutative ABJM theory, up to the 1-loop scalar 6-point functions order, flows smoothly to the ordinary commutative ABJM theory. \\ $\phantom{XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX}$Q.E.D.\\